Create an App campaign

 - In-app actions (You can only select this option if you’ve already set up tracking for specific in-app actions.)

 - Set your target bids.
-For app installs on Android, you may see a projection of install volume for a range of bid values if you've linked your Google Play and AdWords accounts.
-Find out more about bidding in Universal App campaigns.
+For app installs on Android, you may see a projection of install volume for a range of bid values if you've linked your Google Play and Google Ads accounts.
+Learn more about bidding in App campaigns.

 - Click Save and continue.
-AdWords can count installs as conversions for Android apps in the Google Play store automatically.
-To track all other installs, make sure to set up mobile app conversion tracking.
+Google Ads can count installs as conversions for Android apps in the Google Play store automatically.
+To track all other installs, make sure that you set up mobile app conversion tracking.

-If you've created your AdWords campaign using your Google Play developer account, you should be able to see all of your app campaign's statistics in your developer console.
-Find out more about links to your Play Developer Console
+- If you've created your Google Ads campaign using your Google Play developer account, you should be able to see all of your app campaign's statistics in your developer console.
+Learn more about links to your Play Developer Console.